ryanpeh/SmartNUS/docs/UserGuide.md

 Examples:
 * Multiple Choice Question (MCQ): `edit 1 opt/1 opt/2 opt/3 ans/4 t/` sets the incorrect options to 1, 2, and 3,
-  and the correct answer to 4, and removes all the tags from Question 1 if it is an MCQ
+  and the correct answer to 4, and removes all the tags from Question 1 if it is an MCQ.
 * True/False Question (TFQ): `edit 2 ans/T` sets the answer of Question 2 to True if it is a TFQ.
 * Short Answer Question (SAQ): `edit 3 ans/k/powerhouse of the k/cell t/CS2100`
   sets the answer of Question 3 to powerhouse of the cell, with keywords "powerhouse" and "cell",